dconnolly/msr-sidh/README.txt

-                                        SIDH v1.0 (C Edition)
+                                        SIDH v1.1 (C Edition)
                                        =======================

-The SIDH v1.0 library (C Edition) is a supersingular isogeny-based cryptography library that implements a post-quantum resistant Diffie-Hellman key exchange scheme.
+The SIDH v1.1 library (C Edition) is a supersingular isogeny-based cryptography library that implements a new suite of algorithms for a post-quantum Diffie-Hellman key exchange scheme [2].
 This scheme provides approximately 128 bits of quantum security and 192 bits of classical security.

 The library was developed by Microsoft Research for experimentation purposes.